Geodata & Spatial Regression

 Introduction

-Many social science research questions are spatially dependent such as voting outcomes, housing prices, labour markets, protest behavior, or migration decisions.
-Observing an event in one region or neighborhood increases the likelihood that we observe similar processes in proximate areas.
+Many social science research questions are spatially dependent such as voting outcomes, housing prices, labour markets, protest behaviour, or migration decisions.
+Observing an event in one region or neighbourhood increases the likelihood that we observe similar processes in proximate areas.
 As Tobler’s first law of geography puts it: “Everything is related to everything else, but near things are more related than distant things”.
 This dependence can stem from spatial contagion, spatial spillovers, or common confounders.
-Therefore, basic assumptions of standard regression models are violated when analyzing spatial data.
-However, more imoprtantly, spatial processes are interesting for their own sake.
+Therefore, basic assumptions of standard regression models are violated when analysing spatial data.
+However, more importantly, spatial processes are interesting for their own sake.
 Spatial regression models can detect spatial dependence and explicitly model spatial relations, identifying spatial clustering, spillovers or diffusion processes.

 The field has developed very quickly over the past few years, and R now provides a rich set of packages for various spatial data operations.
 For a more in-depth introduction into spatial data analysis in R, have a look into the materials references below.